Menu

 • matters related to the passing of accounts

 Fees for non-core services may be based on a percentage of the value of the estate, a specified hourly rate, a fixed fee or some combination of the above.
-Before taking on estate matters lawyers must provide the Executor or Administrator with a written explanation of their method for billing for non-core services.
+Before taking on estate matters, lawyers must provide a written explanation of their method for billing for non-core services.

 Executor or Administrator Fees

-By law, Executors under a Will and Court-appointed Administrators have a right to be paid for their services.
-These fees vary according to the difficulty of the estate and the amount of work the lawyer handles.
+By law, executors under a Will and court-appointed administrators have a right to be paid for their services.
+These fees vary according to the complexity of the estate and the amount of work a lawyer handles.
+The executor or administrator may waive fees, but they are usually paid for out-of-pocket expenses.

-Sometimes Wills state a specific fee the Executor will receive for their services.
-Other times Wills provide for a specific gift for the Executor instead of a fee.
-If a Will sets out how an Executor will be compensated the named Executor will not be allowed any additional compensation if they agree to act as Executor.
+Sometimes Wills state a specific fee the executor will receive for their services.
+Other times Wills provide for a specific gift for the executor instead of a fee.
+If a Will outlines compensation, the executor will not be allowed any additional compensation if they agree to act unless ordered by the court.

-If the Will does not deal with payment or there is no Will the beneficiaries and the Executor or Administrator can agree on a fee.
-If no agreement can be reached, a Court may be asked to determine fees.
+If a Will does not deal with executor fees or there is no Will, the beneficiaries and the executor or administrator can agree on a fee.
+If no agreement can be reached, a court may be asked to determine fees.

-By law Executors or Administrators must receive fair and reasonable compensation.
-Although there is not a hard and fast rule to determine fair and reasonable compensation, over time our Courts have established some factors that need to be considered such as...
+Executors or administrators must receive fair and reasonable compensation for their services.
+Although there is no hard and fast rule to determine fair and reasonable compensation, over time our courts have established some factors that need to be considered such as:

 • the size of the estate